-The app also has the same benefits in a range of other environments including warehouses, IT service departments, auction houses and data storage and hard copy record keeping centres – in fact, the app can be used in any environment where barcodes are used.
+The app also has the same benefits in a range of other environments including warehouses, IT service departments, auction houses, data storage, and hard copy record keeping centers – in fact, the app can be used in any environment where barcodes are used.

 How to use the Barcode Scanner

 Firstly, it is important to make sure that the dataset you are using includes a column with product codes that can be uploaded into the desktop version of Power BI.
-Once this is setup it’s just a case of selecting the table with this column and selecting it as ‘Barcode’ in the modelling tab.
+Once this is set up, it’s just a case of selecting the table with this column and selecting it as ‘Barcode’ in the modeling tab.

-Once this is setup the barcode column can then be used to create visualisations and to upload reports to the Power BI service.
+Once this is set up, the barcode column can then be used to create visualizations and to upload reports to the Power BI service.

 As big data continues to disrupt the retail sector it is creating opportunities for new ways of working and the simplicity of Power BI makes it accessible to business of all shapes and sizes, which as a consequence will also help to drive market competitiveness and will enable new businesses to gain competitive advantage through the adoption of business intelligence in the retail industry.